scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 * You should create private subnets for the Kubernetes cluster for production.
 * You should create a bastion server to manage the Kubernetes cluster.
 * You should create 3 subnets in 3 availability zones for the Kubernetes cluster for higher availability.
-* You should choose public subnets when creating an EKS cluster for public access.
 * You should create subnets with the prefix at least `/24` for the Kubernetes cluster to work without issues even after scaling.

 ### Steps